 Day 2: Brighton

-For the full English seaside experience, visit Brighton Pier and play the slot machines, ride the dodgems and eat sticky candyfloss before braving the pebbles for a paddle in the sea and fish and chips on the beach.
+For the full English seaside experience, visit Brighton Pier and play the slot machines, ride the dodgems and eat candyfloss before braving the pebbles for a paddle in the sea and dodging the seagulls as you eat freshly cooked fish and chips on the beach.

 Day 3: London > Bristol

 Next travel west towards Bristol, taking around 1 hour 40 minutes.
-Catch the 09.02 direct train from London Paddington and you arrive into Bristol Temple Meads at 10.39 (but make sure you don’t get off in Bristol Parkway station which is outside the city).
+Catch the 09.02 direct train from London Paddington and you arrive into Bristol Temple Meads at 10.39 (make sure not to get off at Bristol Parkway station which is outside the city).

-Spend the rest of the day exploring this historic harbourside city, voted the best place to live in the UK.
+Spend the rest of the day exploring this historic harbourside city, which has been voted the best place to live in the UK.
 Bristol is the home of Banksy, and you can see his artworks around the city.
-Stokes Croft is the heart of the city’s street art scene, and you can take a self-guided walking tour around the area or try it out yourself with a graffiti workshop.
+Stokes Croft is the heart of the city’s street art scene – take a self-guided audio tour* of the area or give it a try yourself with a graffiti workshop.

 Read more: A day trip to Bristol

 Day 4: Bristol > Manchester

-Football fans can get their fix at the National Football Museum or on a stadium tour at either Manchester United or their rivals Manchester City.
-Or take a walk along the canals of Castlefield and stop off for a drink at Cloud 23 on the 23rd floor of the Beetham Tower for a bird’s eye view of the city.
+Football fans can get their fix with a trip to the National Football Museum, or take a stadium tour at either Manchester United or rivals Manchester City*.
+Or if football’s not your thing, you can take a walk along the canals of Castlefield and stop for a drink at Cloud 23 on the 23rd floor of the Beetham Tower for a bird’s eye view of the city centre.

-Then head to the trendy Northern Quarter to shop your way around vintage and indie stalls at Affleck’s Palace before checking out the area’s bars and restaurants, from arcade gaming at NQ64 to Prohibition-style Dusk Til Pawn.
+Then head to the trendy Northern Quarter to shop the eclectic vintage and indie stalls at Affleck’s Palace indoor market before checking out the area’s bars and restaurants, which range from arcade gaming at NQ64 to the Prohibition-style Dusk Til Pawn.

 Day 5: Manchester > Liverpool

-Catch the ferry across the Mersey, or take a longer 50-minute cruise up and down the river to see some of the city’s landmark building, including the Liver Building and the modern waterside Liverpool Museum.
+Catch the ferry across the Mersey, or a longer 50-minute cruise up and down the river to see some of the city’s landmark buildings, including the Liver Building and the modern waterside Liverpool Museum.
 Shop your way around Liverpool One, the UK’s largest open-air shopping centre, or catch live comedy or a gig at one of the city’s subterranean bars.

 Day 6: Liverpool > Leeds

-Spot murals, statues and pavement poems along the Leeds Welcome Art Trail, or see the best of 20th- century British art at the Leeds Art Gallery, sculptures at the Henry Moore Institute and contemporary art in a former brewery at The Tetley.
+Spot murals, statues and pavement poems on the Leeds Welcome Art Trail, or see the best 19th- and 20th- century British art at the Leeds Art Gallery, sculptures at the Henry Moore Institute and contemporary art in an At Deco style former brewery at The Tetley.

-Fill up on street food at Trinity Kitchen, which has a mix of permanent eateries and street food vans that change every eight weeks.
-Then finish the night drinking cocktails on Call Lane, checking out new bands at the Brudenell Social Club or exploring the city’s craft beer scene on a Leeds Brewery Tour.
+Fill up on street food at Trinity Kitchen, with a mix of permanent eateries and street food vans that change every eight weeks.
+Then finish the night with cocktails on Call Lane, check out new bands at the Brudenell Social Club or take a tour* of the city’s craft beer scene.

 Day 7: Leeds

 Spend your last morning seeing more of Leeds.
-If the sun’s shining, explore the gardens, lakes and woodland of 700-acre Roundhay Park, one of the world’s largest city parks.
-Or catch the 33/33A bus just outside the city to Kirkstall Abbey.
+If the sun’s shining, explore the gardens, lakes and woodland of 700-acre Roundhay Park, which is one of the world’s largest city parks.
+Or catch the 33/33A bus to Kirkstall Abbey just outside the city.
 This ruined Cistercian abbey dates back to 1152 and lies on the banks of the River Aire.

-If you have more time to spare, carry on travelling north where you’ll find more cool UK cities to explore.
+If you have more time, carry on travelling north where you’ll find more cool UK cities to explore.
 Head to Newcastle (1.5 hours) to visit the BALTIC Centre for Contemporary Art, tour the Victoria Tunnel and experience the legendary Geordie nightlife.